Sunday, June 7, 2020

 HERE'S a few of the other covers that have promoted Carr's novel:

-Joseph Abbey, the brother of artist Solomon Abbey, produced the dustjacket art depicting Dr. Fell for the 1938 United Kingdom hardcover edition, which was published by Hamish Hamilton of London.
+Joseph Abbey, the brother of artist Solomon Abbey, produced the jacket art depicting Dr. Fell for the 1938 UK hardback edition, which was published by Hamish Hamilton of London.
 Both Abbey's became extremely prolific book cover illustrators during their commercial art careers.
+(Note: this jacket can also be purchased from dustjackets.com.
+The synopsis on the flap is the same as the Harper edition.)

 "Murder, witchcraft, magic and the hideous Golden Hag, a mechanical automaton which begins to move again after centuries of inaction, form the basis of this breathless and exciting mystery starring Dr. Gideon Fell, philosophical sleuth."